daniyalmaroufi/AI_Course/README.md

 ## CA5 - Neural Networks

+### Phase 1

 This assignment aims to implement a neural networks API from scratch and use it to train a model for classifying handwritten Persian numbers.

+### Phase 2

+This assignment aims to use the Tensorflow library with the Keras API to recognize handwritten alphabets of this Kaggle dataset.